OGRA Directs Fuel Stations To Ensure Sanitation Under PMs Clean & Green Pakistan Initiative - UrduPoint

 OGRA Directs Fuel Stations To Ensure Sanitation Under PM's Clean & Green Pakistan Initiative

-ISLAMABAD, (UrduPoint / Pakistan Point News - 23rd Jul, 2021 ) :Oil and Gas Regulatory Authority (OGRA) on Friday directed all Oil Marketing Companies (OMCs) and Compressed Natural Gas (CNG) stations to ensure strict implementation of the Prime Minister's Clean & Green Pakistan initiative at and around their retail outlets for the public facilitation.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 25th Jul, 2021 ) :Oil and Gas Regulatory Authority (OGRA) has directed all Oil Marketing Companies (OMCs) and Compressed Natural Gas (CNG) stations to ensure strict implementation of the Prime Minister's Clean & Green Pakistan initiative at and around their retail outlets for the public facilitation.

 Besides, the filling stations must "ensure clean washrooms for customers/public convenience especially alongside motorways and tourist destinations across the country," OGRA spokesman Imran Ghaznavi said in a press statement.